Get Started

 const user = api.Users.setAccessToken('my.access.token').getUser()

-You can get a token as follows
+You can obtain a token as follows:

-- Log in to your personal account
+- Log in to your personal account.

-- Go to the "Projects" tab and select a project
+- Go to the "Projects" tab and select a project.

-- Go to the "Access" tab
+- Navigate to the "Access" tab.

-- Log in to the project, go to the settings section and open the token tab
+- Log in to the project, go to the settings section, and open the token tab.

-- Get and copy the token of your project
+- Retrieve and copy your project's token.

 const saveTokenFromLocalStorage = (token) => {